International Investors: Harm or Help

 Indonesia, despite the ramblings of the Health Minister, are unlikely to become isolationist as the foreign reserves that Indonesia has stashed away will not last long if they pull themselves out of the global economy!

-20. sputjam Says:
+20. sputjam says:

 Since 1997, indonesia have more or less sold their country to foreigners, thanks to IMF impositions. now banks, plantations, sattelites, telecommunications have fallen into foreign hands.
 Many funds who had bought these assets for peanuts, have sold then for handsome profit to other foreign entities.